Lindsey Vonn reignites Olympic hopes with win 79

 The 33-year-old triumphed in the downhill in Cortina d'Ampezzo to take her tally to 79 World Cup victories, the most of any woman and second only to the 86 of Swedish slalom legend Ingemar Stenmark.

-The American clocked one minute 36.48 seconds to beat Liechtenstein's Tina Weirather for her 40th World Cup downhill win, with another young American Jacqueline Wiles in a surprise third place.
+The American clocked one minute 36.48 seconds to beat Liechtenstein's Tina Weirather for her 40th World Cup downhill win, with another young American Jacqueline Wiles in third for her second career podium spot.

+"My focus right now is so much on the Olympics that I haven't really thought about it that much this season," Vonn said of Stenmark's record.

+"After the Olympics, that will be my No. 1 priority again and I'll try to rack up as many wins as possible before I retire."

 Vonn has had a mixed season despite winning a super-G in Val d'Isere, France in December.
-She had an injury-disrupted 2017 after breaking her arm and is still skiing with a brace on her right knee to aid a long-term problem.
+She came in following an injury-disrupted 2017 after breaking her arm and is still skiing with a brace on her right knee to aid a long-term problem.

 Shiffrin shines